 Will you both go back to the office, or will one of you stay home with the children?
 Consider changing to half-day or freelance if your profession allows.
 In terms of labour legislation, women are able to take four months of maternity leave, starting one month before their due date.
 You can claim UIF if your maternity leave is unpaid.
 Be sure to factor in the adjustment to your monthly income as part of your budgetary planning.

 Childcare options will depend on your work decision.
 Will you have a nanny, day mother or rely on a family member to help out?
 At what age will you send your child to play school?
 You also need to start looking at primary school options.
 Good schools are in high demand, and it’s important to get your child onto waiting lists as soon as you can.
 Talk about what kind of school environment you would both prefer.
-Also agree now on whether you will vaccinate your children or not, bearing in mind that schools ask for the clinic card when you apply.
+An important Pregnancy 101 topic is vaccinations.
+Agree now on whether you will vaccinate your children or not, bearing in mind that schools ask for the clinic card when you apply.

 Bad cop, good cop